salkymaulana2/SQL-Data-Warehouse-Analytics-Project/README.md

 A end-to-end SQL analytics project built on a data warehouse schema, covering exploratory analysis, performance reporting, and customer/product segmentation.
 The project demonstrates real-world analytical patterns using T-SQL window functions, CTEs, and aggregation techniques.

+"This project was completed following a guided tutorial.
+All queries were written and understood independently"

 ---

 ## 🗃️ Database Schema